 Broadway Junior Musical Theater Program

-The application deadline for the Shubert Foundation/MTI Broadway Junior Program 2019-2020 is Tuesday, October 15, 2019.
-Middle schools can apply for the program here.
+The application deadline for the Shubert Foundation/MTI Broadway Junior Program 2020-21 has been extended to Wednesday, October 27, 2021.
+Schools serving Grades 6-8 can apply for the program here.

 Shubert/MTI Broadway Junior, a partnership among the Shubert Foundation, Music Theatre International and the NYC Department of Education, provides up to $10,500 in artistic services and theater resources to engage schools in the process of creating a sustainable theater program while developing creative life-long learners.